 A surprisingly good hit rate

 In addition, data sets from single-cell sequencing are often noisy.
-This means that the information about the molecular properties of the individual cells is not entirely accurate – for example because a different number of genes is recognized in each cell or the samples are not always processed in the same way.
+This means that the information regarding the molecular properties of the individual cells is not entirely accurate – for example because a different number of genes is recognized in each cell or the samples are not always processed in the same way.
 Dohmen and his colleague Dr. Vedran Franke, the co-leader of the study.
 The team finally trained the algorithm with data from lung and colon cancer cells before applying it to data sets from other tumor types.

-In the training phase, ikarus had to find a list of characteristic genes that the program could use to classify the cells: “We tried out different approaches and refined them,” says Dohmen.
+In the training phase, ikarus had to find a list of characteristic genes that the program might use to classify the cells: “We tried out different approaches and refined them,” says Dohmen.
 A time-consuming job, as all three researchers tell themselves.
 “The decisive factor was that ikarus ultimately used two lists: one for cancer genes and one for genes from other cells,” explains Franke.
 After the learning period, the algorithm was also able to reliably differentiate between healthy and cancerous cells in other types of cancer, for example in tissue samples from liver cancer or neuroblastoma.
 His hit rate was usually only a few percent off.
 This also surprised the research group: “We did not expect that there would be a common signature that defines tumor cells from different types of cancer so precisely,” says Akalin.
 “However, we cannot yet say that the method works for all types of cancer,” adds Dohmen.
 To ensure that ikarus can reliably help with cancer diagnosis, the researchers want to test it on other types of tumors.

 AI as a fully automatic diagnostic aid